-Teressa has been involved in the adult and vocational education (AVE) field for nearly 20 years.
-During this time she has held various positions in TAFE and has undertaken research and course development work for both public and private organisations in Australia and the Pacific.
-Teressa has worked as a sessional lecturer and tutor at Griffith University and is currently completing a PhD.
-Her research interests are in adult and vocational education, VET (Vocational Education and Training) teacher education and skills development, instructional design, workforce development and workplace learning.
+Teressa has been involved in adult and vocational education for more than 20 years.
+During this time she has held various positions in TAFE and the HE sector and has undertaken research and course development work for both public and private organisations in Australia and the Pacific.
+Teressa has recently completed a PhD which focuses on the skills of Vocational Education and Training (VET) teachers and their development.
+Her research interests are in adult and vocational education, VET teacher education and skills development, instructional design, workforce development and workplace learning.

 More about the Sunshine Coast Region